-Recently, the International Union of Psychological Science (IUPS) wrote to UNESCO suggesting that more analysis be undertaken of factors that make for harmonious coexistence rather than of the determinants of disharmony and conflict-which has tended to be the focus in the past.
-They cited the work of Muzafer and Carolyn Sherif and their colleagues (M. Sherif, Harvey, White, Hood, & C. W. Sherif, 1961/1988) and indicated that the Sherifs' lead in this direction has not been adequately pursued.
+Recently the International Union of Psychological Science (IUPS) wrote to us suggesting that more analysis be undertaken of factors that make for harmonious coexistence rather than of the determinants of disharmony and conflict - which has tended to be the focus in the past.
+They cited the work of Muzafer and Carolyn Sherif and their colleagues and indicated that the Sherifs' lead in this direction has not been adequately pursued.

-Many of you, being psychologists, already know of the Sherif's work, because it is often quoted in the textbooks.
+Many of you, being psychologists, already know of the Sherif's work, since it is often quoted in the textbooks.
 But for me it is something new.
 Thus, it was with a sense of adventure that I took the opportunity to read their key study, the Robbers Cave experiment of 1954.
-As you know, the experiment is named after a state park in Oklahoma where 22 boys, divided into two groups, went to summer camp for 3 weeks.
-But the story could have been set anywhere in the world because it deals with how boys are socialized to develop the competitiveness of young warriors.
+As you know, the experiment is named after a state park in the state of Oklahoma where 22 boys, divided into two groups, went for a three-week summer camp in 1954.
+But the story could have been set anywhere in the world since it deals with how boys are socialized to develop the competitiveness of young warriors.

-What struck me as most important was the conclusion of the experiment, as it attempted to disarm the culture of war developed by these young men and put in its place what we may call a culture of peace.
+What struck me as most important was the conclusion of the experiment, as it attempted to disarm the "culture of war" developed by these young men and put in its place what we may call a "culture of peace."

 With my scientific background (having, before coming to UNESCO, run a laboratory investigating metabolic disorders in the brains of children), I was interested to see how such a problem could be addressed with the use of scientific method.
-I was impressed to learn how the boys were kept unaware of the nature of the experiment, and all of the staff members were part of the scientific team that established the experimental conditions and carefully observed and recorded the resulting events and changing attitudes of the boys.
+I was impressed to learn how the boys were kept unaware of the nature of the experiment, while all of the staff members were part of the scientific team that established the experimental conditions and carefully observed and recorded the resulting events and changing attitudes of the boys.

 The story unfolded for me like a good novel or film.
-I read how the boys formed two separate in-groups, unaware of each other, and established a typical summer camp, exploring the surrounding hills, forests, and streams; pitching tents; playing baseball; and facing the challenges of the outdoors.
-They spontaneously developed a leadership structure, sets of values, and group identity.
-When one group encountered a poisonous rattlesnake, they took its name and called themselves the Rattlers.
+I read how the boys formed two separate ingroups unaware of each other, and established a typical summer camp, exploring the surrounding hills, forests, and streams, pitching tents, playing baseball, and facing the challenges of the outdoors.
+They spontaneously developed a leadership structure, sets of values and group identity.
+When one group encountered a poisonous rattlesnake, they took its name and called themselves the "Rattlers."

-When the two groups were brought together by the staff, they were encouraged to take part in competitions that we can look at as a metaphor for the culture of war.
-It began with typical sports such as baseball and tug-of-war rope-pulling.
-But in the course of a week, their competition developed spontaneously into episodes of name-calling, flag-burning, a raid on the opponents' cabin, and the development of fistfights.
+When the two groups were brought together by the staff, they were encouraged to take part in competitions which we can see as a metaphor for the culture of war.
+It began with typical sports such as baseball and "tug-of-war" rope-pulling.
+But in the course of a week, their competition developed spontaneously into episodes of name-calling, flag-burning, a raid on the opponents' cabin, and the development of fist fights.
 The staff were forced to intervene when one group began storing rocks to be used for stoning their new enemies.

-If the experiment had stopped here, one would have had the basic story popularized by William Golding in his book, Lord of the Flies (1959), which was subsequently made into a movie.
-But the experiment had more to accomplish: It was designed to study reconciliation as well.
-A series of urgent problems were devised that the boys could only solve by working together.
+If the experiment had stopped here, one would have had the basic story popularized by William Golding in his book and subsequent film "Lord of the Flies".
+But the experiment had more to accomplish: it was designed to study reconciliation as well.
+A series of urgent problems were devised which the boys could only solve by working together.